-First of all, during this festival you can observe the correfoc parade.
+First of all, during this festival, you can observe the correfoc parade.
 Correfoc means fire run in the Catalan language.
 The masqueraders chase visitors with fireworks in their hands.
-This kind of event is really popular in Catalonia and related to local traditions.
+This kind of event is really popular in Catalonia and it’s related to local traditions.

 Once a year, the Gràcia‘s streets in Barcelona are becoming a paradise for everyone who enjoys carefully handmade streets decorations.
 Look at these incredible patterns!
 The residents of Gràcia made all of the decorations.
 Can you believe it?
 They are real artists!

 Neighbours prepare handmade streets decorations and compete for the prize for the best-decorated street.
 Currently, there’s also a contest for the most beautifully decorated balcony.